m4k3r-org/wp-cluster/readme.txt

 * Added filters that allow override of default asset locations. e.g. /assets/scripts/app.js instead of /assets/wp-amd.js
 * Added Twitter Bootstrap CSS and JS as available dependencies.
 * Added Font Awesome as an available CSS dependency.
+* Added Normalize as an available CSS dependency.
 * Added support for dependency-dependencies.
 * Fixed bug with Style and Script post types not properly registering their titles.
 * Forces third-party JavaScript libraries to be loaded in footer by default.